snowflakedb/snowpark-python/tests/ast/README.md

-## AST Tests.
+## AST Tests

-Enables testing of the AST generation that will be used in server-side Snowpark implementation, starting with Phase 0.
+This driver enables testing of the AST generation that will be used in the server-side Snowpark implementation, starting with Phase 0.

 All generated AST should be tested using this mechanism.
 To add a test, create a new file under `tests/ast/data`.
 Files look like the following example.
-The test driver sets up the session and looks at the value of `df` in the resulting environment.
+The test driver sets up the session and looks at the accumulated lazy values in the resulting environment.

+N.B.
+No eager evaluation is permitted, as any intermediate batches will not be observed.
+This can easily be changed if necessary, however.

 ```python
 ## TEST CASE